earlwoo/Welp/README.md

 ## Technical Showcase

 Making as few as possible requests to the database for expensive fetch calls.
-The store is updated at when hitting routes that need the data.
-Then the data is either passed as a prop for immediate children components, but the component will otherwise subscribe to the state to have access to data.
+The store is updated at components that need the data.
+Data is either passed as a prop for immediate children components, but other components will otherwise subscribe to the state to have access to data.
 ```javascript
    function App() {
     const restaurants = useSelector((state) => state.restaurants)